Magnus-SI/FYS4150/Project4/README.md

 mpiexec mmain.out
 ```

 It is currently set to the [2.2, 2.35] temperature interval with 4 million Monte Carlo cycles, which takes 2-3 hours to run on 8 cores.
-We have instead included the results in the data folder, so to get the figures in the report, you only need to run plots.py.